As designers and brand marketers, the importance of brand consistency is drummed into us as an article of faith.

 The Signs and Symptoms of an Inconsistent Brand

-4. Decreased marketing activity, especially in field or vertical markets.
-When something is difficult to do safely and effectively, people have a tendency to avoid trying in the first place.
+- Decreased marketing activity, especially in field or vertical markets.
+When something is difficult to do safely and effectively, people tend to avoid trying in the first place.
 This is where brand consistency problems become corrosive—creating a kind of downward spiral from which it can be difficult to emerge.

 Clearly, the problem of brand consistency can have a major impact.
 Let’s find out now what you can do to address the problem at its source—and solve it for good.